-In order to address this, the school's marketing materials will very clearly state that Ivy Classical Academy does not discriminate on the basis of race, gender, ethnicity, national or ethnic origin, or disability in the admission of students.
-The material will make clear that this is a tuition-free education that won't require families to incur hidden costs.
-Material will make clear that students enrolled in Exceptional Student Education (ESE) and English Language Learner (ELL) programs will be welcome at Ivy Classical Academy.
+The school's marketing materials will very clearly state that Ivy Classical Academy does not discriminate on the basis of race, gender, ethnicity, national or ethnic origin, or disability in the admission of students.

+Students enrolled in Exceptional Student Education (ESE) and English Language Learner (ELL) programs will be welcome at Ivy Classical Academy, and the school will provide information about the school in other languages such as Spanish.